dwhiteheadCEI/intro-to-openai-development/labs/lab1-intro-and-setup.md

 # Lab 1: OpenAI Introduction and Setup
 Welcome!

 This lab series is designed to serve as a companion guide to official [OpenAI documentation](https://platform.openai.com/docs/overview) for those who are interested in exploring OpenAI for the first time.
-As the labs progress we'll learn about chat completion, prompt engineering, image creation, and then get more in depth with tools such as Langchain and Semantic Kernel.
+As the labs progress we'll learn about chat completion, prompt engineering, image creation, and work towards creating a custom app that utilizes the openAI API.

-This first lab is designed as your introduction to OpenAI's system, its various offerings.
-We'll go over the setup of how you can start accessing some of these tools as well as the basics of how to start using them.
-We'll also go briefly go over prompt engineering, how we can be better prompt engineers and some key tips for getting more pointed results.
+This first lab is designed as your introduction to OpenAI's system and its various offerings.
+We'll go over the setup of how you can start accessing some of these tools as well as some basics concepts and tips.
+We'll also go briefly go over prompt engineering, how we can be better prompt engineers and some key considerations for getting more pointed results.

 ## Prerequisites
 * None